In short, flow is ‘optimal experience’. The question is: With the likes of distracting managers and meetings, can you really experience flow at work?

 The need for instant gratification is a common trait in today's digital world.
 On the internet alone, more than half of the web pages we view receive less than 15 seconds of our attention, and who can blame us when the average attention span is now only eight seconds long.

 As a remote-working writer, I find the desire for instant results enhanced.
 It’s not enough for me to just ‘look busy’ at the office, because there isn’t one.
 The catch however, is that it takes time and effort to produce high quality work.
+[Tweet "Finding flow is about putting the results out of sight and mind, and concentrating on the journey"]

 Have you ever experienced flow at work?
 Let us know in the comments below!